Research

 In particular, I am interested in

-Theory and applications of optimization and sampling techniques to generative artificial intelligence (GenAI), e.g., efficient (pre-)training strategies of attention-based language and vision models, i.e., large language models (LLMs), vision transformers (ViTs) and multi-modal models (e.g., VLMs)
+• Theory and applications of optimization and sampling techniques to generative AI (GenAI), e.g., efficient (pre-)training of large language and vision models, mixture-of-expert models, multimodal models and diffusion models

 Funding and Grants